 Gulf Coast Scenic Highway 30A – Grayton Beach to Apalachicola

-After driving for several miles through a succession of ocean side condo complexes from Destin, we finally arrived at something different & special – the unique and charming village of Grayton Beach.
+After driving for several miles through a succession of ocean side condo complexes from Destin, we finally arrived at something different & special – the unique and charming village of Grayton Beach – article & photos here.
 The tiny village traces its founding back 125 years when vacationers used to travel by horse and buggy to enjoy its white sand beaches and small town character.
 As you walk through the town you can see many examples of old cottages lovingly restored and some with a humorous and artistic twist.

 The town is largely surrounded by Grayton Beach State Park which has served to limit the expansion of the village and probably played a role in preserving its unique character.
 The State Park’s gulf beach extends on both side of the village providing more than a mile of relatively uncrowded pristine beach terrain.
 The park also encompasses a 100 acre coastal dune lake providing opportunities for canoeing, kayaking, paddle-boarding and fishing.
 There’s a 59 unit campground and 30 cabins in the park and biking and hiking trails.
 Make your reservations early as this is a popular park.